Boats against the Current

 ⚜ ⚜ ⚜

 In his later years, F. Scott Fitzgerald began to sour on the American Dream.
-“Her dominant idea and goal,” he wrote of America, “is freedom without responsibility, which is like gold without metal, spring without winter, youth without age, one of those maddening, coocoo mirages of wild riches.”3 America has since made this mirage manifest.
-Like the fantasyland of Las Vegas, Internet platforms give us the illusion of total freedom as they ensnare us.
+“Her dominant idea and goal,” he wrote of America, “is freedom without responsibility, which is like gold without metal, spring without winter, youth without age, one of those maddening, coocoo mirages of wild riches.”1 America has since made this mirage manifest.
+Like the fantasyland of Las Vegas, the Internet gives us the illusion of total freedom as it ensnares us.

 The problem is that we’ve accepted a reduced, virtualized life enticed by the promise of a more dynamic social order.
 But this dynamism cannot engender genuine freedom.
 It is all confined to the unfreedom of a mediated existence.
 Our humanity is only reclaimed by subverting the paradigm.